Complete UK Dive Gear Checklist

 Boots (sized for your fins)

-BCD (weight capacity for UK requirements)
+BCD (weight capacity for cold water requirements)

 Regulator with octopus (cold water rated, sealed first stage)